Bluejackets hold off Springs Valley to win season opener 62-57

 Mitchell’s Gavin Robinson drives into the paint with Kayce Jones looking to stop him.
 Robinson scored eight points on Tuesday night.

-This win marks Roesler’s first with the program, a milestone that was marked after the game with the players dumping their water bottles all over him in celebration.
+This win marks Roesler’s first with the program, a milestone that was marked after the game with the players dumping their water bottles on him in celebration.

 “I told the guys my very first varsity win, I never really got a chance to celebrate it.
 So, this one was really special and I got a shower in there,” he said.
 “It’s really special to be able to celebrate with this group.
 I love those guys.”